TheSpaghettiDetective/obico-server/website/docs/user-guides/octoprint-tunneling.md

 ## Is OctoPrint Tunneling secure?

-The answer to this question is a resounding **YES**!

-We understand the security is you ultimate consideration.
-Therefore we have built Obico from ground up with the security as a cornerstone.
+It is as long as you:

+* Don't share your Obico account with anyone.
+* Make sure you only authorize the app that you trust to access the tunnel.
+If you are not sure, you can see [the list of all apps you have authorized here](https://app.obico.io/user_preferences/authorized_apps/) and remove the ones you no longer want.

-Unlike port forwarding, your OctoPrint is never exposed to the wild internet when you access it via TSD's OctoPrint Tunneling.
-Instead, your OctoPrint page is loaded through an SSL-encrypted tunnel.
-Nobody can access that tunnel without your TSD account email and password (you didn't share them with anyone, right?).
+Unlike port forwarding, your OctoPrint is never exposed to the wild internet when you access it via the tunnel.
+Instead, your OctoPrint page is loaded through 2 connections tunnelled together:

+* The connection from OctoPrint to the Obico server.
+The connection is authenticated using your account credential.
+So it's secure as long as you don't share your Obico account with anyone.
+* The connection from your browser or your phone to the Obico server.
+This connection is authenticated using your account credential, or an access token if you have authorized any app to use the tunnel.
+Each app you authorized would receive their own access token.

+Both connections are protected by end-to-end SSL encryption.

 ## How do I access OctoPrint Tunneling?